Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

 1. The load test YAML
 2. The GitHib action which references the load test YAML definition.

+This repository has examples of all these configuration files.
+This includes a sample GitHub action.

 ### Load test YAML

 The YAML file defines how to run the load test.
 A sample YAML is shown below: